 What is Gender Pay Gap?

-The UK government has introduced a requirement on all employers to publish their gender pay gap by April 2018, based on data at the end of April 2017.
-The new government reporting rules require us to identify differences in pay between male and female colleagues across the entire workforce regardless of job role.
+The UK government has introduced a requirement on all employers to publish their gender pay gap each year, based on data at the end of the preceding April.
+The government reporting rules require employers to identify differences in pay between male and female colleagues across the entire workforce regardless of job role.

 The causes of a gender pay gap can be a complex and shifting mix of factors including work, society and family, but by monitoring the pay gap between men and women we can better understand the gap and so target action to reduce it.